 Cook joined Michigan Tech in July 2003, serving as vice provost and dean of students before assuming the role of vice president.
 Before coming to the University, he was the associate vice president for student life at the University of the Pacific in Stockton, California.

 Cook is actively involved with a number of professional and student service associations, he serves as a member of the NASPA Student Affairs Administrators in Higher Education Foundation Board and was formerly region IV-east vice president for the national board.
-Cook serves as chair of the chief student affairs officers group for the Michigan . . .
+Cook serves as chair of the chief student affairs officers group for the Michigan Association of State Universities and . . .

 - Vice President for Administration